 A Demonic Stronghold Within the Ministry

 The short version of what happened is that a demonic stronghold had been formed within PRMI’s ministry.
-A high-level evil spirit had taken root that was twisting communications.
-Gossip and rumors were destroying our fellowship amongst those in anointed leadership.
-Many people were getting hurt, and there were all sorts of misunderstandings that no matter how hard other leadership team members and I tried to work on solutions, everything just got worse.
+A high-level evil spirit had taken root and was twisting communications.
+Gossip and rumors were destroying our fellowship among those in anointed leadership.
+Many people were getting hurt, and there were all sorts of misunderstandings that, no matter how hard other leadership team members and I tried to work on solutions, everything just got worse.

 My initial response was, “What me!??”
 I do not need to confess all my sins here, as I have already done that, but I want to tell you one of them.
 When I feel betrayed by someone, I find I lash out in anger and go into attack mode, even when they are not betraying me at all!

 As I wrestled with all this, I also had to face the reality that I had sustained some spiritual wounding from the strategic intercession and spiritual warfare that I had been through over the last several years.
-I have written up this strategic level prayer engagements in two recent books.1
+I have written up these strategic-level prayer engagements in two recent books.1

 The first involved praying for the Kingdom of God to overcome the violence of the Marxist and Occult groups around BLM and ANTFA seeking to deceive the Church of Jesus Christ and destroy the common grace structures of government and society in America.
 These structures give the Church the freedom and means to fulfill its Gospel mission.